 - Screen out 75% to 90% of visible light

 - Have lenses that are perfectly matched in color and free of distortions and imperfections

 - Have lenses that are gray for proper color recognition

-The color and degree of darkness sunglasses provide have nothing to do with the sunglasses' ability to block UV rays.
-Also, opt for wraparound sunglasses or close-fitting sunglasses with wide lenses that protect your eyes from every angle.
+The color of the lenses and the degree of darkness the sunglasses provide have nothing to do with the sunglasses' ability to block UV rays.
+Opt for wraparound sunglasses or closefitting sunglasses with wide lenses that protect your eyes from every angle.
 Some contact lenses also offer UV protection, but should be worn in combination with sunglasses to maximize protection.